CMSgov/beneficiary-fhir-data/.github/pull_request_template.md

 * Adds any new software dependencies
 * Modifies any security controls
 * Adds new transmission or storage of data
-* Any other changes that could possible affect secuirity?
+* Any other changes that could possibly affect secuirity?

 * [ ] Yes, one or more of the above security implications apply.
 This PR must not be merged without the ISSO or team security engineer's (@sb-benohe) approval.